 As already mentioned, there are tons of different forms of CBD products on the market.
 Each will provide the same effect; but may be easier to take or easier to measure out a dose for you.

 Gummies are basically the same thing as chewable vitamins, but with CBD instead.
+Gummies for anxiety are becoming more and more popular and commonly used.
 They’re flavored, which can make them more palatable to people who don’t like the oily taste of cannabinoid oil.
 They also make dosing easier, since you know exactly how much CBD is in a single gummy.
 But things can get complicated if you try splitting gummies into parts to up your dosage.

 CBD softgels are just like regular pills.
 This is a familiar format, with a clear and accurate dosage, that can be easily carried around and taken at a moment’s notice.